 - Datatag or ID number in the current owner’s name.

-- Relevant proficiency certificate (in the owners name, minimum RYA Powerboat level 2 or an internationally recognised equivalent or for a PWC, a proficiency certificate)
+- Relevant proficiency certificate (in the owner’s name, minimum RYA Powerboat level 2 or an internationally recognised equivalent or for a PWC, a proficiency certificate).
+Note: This is temporarily suspended for the 2020 season

 - Proof of identity (Driving licence, ID card or passport)